 Transfer on Death (TOD)

-Vehicle must be registered to one person only (no co-owner).
-The owner shall have all rights of ownership and rights of transfer until his or her death.
+The vehicle must be registered to one person only (no co-owner).
+The owner shall have all rights of ownership and rights of transfer until their death.
 The designated beneficiary shall have no rights of ownership until such time as the owner has died as established by a valid death certificate.
 At that time, the transferee shall become the owner of the vehicle subject to any existing security interests.
 No probate court proceeding will be necessary.
 Requires completion of Transfer on Death (form #VT-007) form.